strblr/pegase/README.md

     |     ^
 ```

-**The `$id` shortcut**: The pattern that will appear the most is probably `fancyToken @token("fancy token")`.
-That's why Pegase has a shortcut for it: by starting your rule name with a dollar sign, it is automated.
-The display name is inferred by transforming PascalCase, camelCase and snake_case rule names to space case.
+**The `$id` shortcut**: The pattern that will appear the most is probably `fancyToken @token("fancy token")`, there will likely be some repetition between the rule name and the display name.
+That's why Pegase has a shortcut for it: by starting your rule name with a dollar sign, an implicit `@token` directive is added whose display name is inferred by transforming PascalCase, camelCase and snake_case rule names to space case:

 ```js
 peg`$lowerCaseWord: [a-z]+`;